alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 Ok, testing a mocked Lambda Function is the "hello world" example and not very useful, but what about a Lambda Function that connects to a DynamoDB table?

-We will update our Lambda Function to store the data in a DynamoDB table, so we are using the <kbd>v2-dynamodb</kbd> example in the repository.
+We will update our Lambda Function to store the data in a DynamoDB table, so we will use the <kbd>v2-dynamodb</kbd> example in the repository.

 > This code is based on the pattern defined in the web [cdkpatterns](https://cdkpatterns.com/patterns/filter/?by=Lambda){:target="_blank"} as the [simple webservice](https://github.com/cdk-patterns/serverless/blob/main/the-simple-webservice/README.md){:target="_blank"}
 {: .prompt-info }